 Intersex is an umbrella term that has been in use for the last 60 years.
-It includes over 30 conditions where the sexual anatomy or the chromosomes are not the standard male or female.
+It includes over 40 variations of sex characteristics where the sexual anatomy or the chromosomes are not the standard male or female.

 - Previously the term hermaphrodite was in common use and there is still a lot of controversy about the preferred terminology.
 Some professionals prefer the term Disorders of Sex Development (DSD).

-- Conditions where there are chromosomal differences from the usual 46XX or 46XY: Klinefelter’s Syndrome 47XXY, Turner’s Syndrome 45X0.
+- Variations where there are chromosomal differences from the usual 46XX or 46XY: Klinefelter’s Syndrome 47XXY, Turner’s Syndrome 45X0.

-- Conditions where there are hormonal differences: Congenital Adrenal Hyperplasia (CAH), Androgen Insensitivity Syndrome (AIS).
+- Variations where there are hormonal differences: Congenital Adrenal Hyperplasia (CAH), Androgen Insensitivity Syndrome (AIS).

 Human Rights Commission Report - A human rights investigation into the medical "normalisation" of intersex people.